uq-eresearch/thales/doc/thales-install-guide.md

 	        local  all   thales  md5

-    c.
-Start or restart PostgreSQL.
+6. Start or restart PostgreSQL.

+     If PostgreSQL is already running, restart it (so that it loads the client authentication configuration file.)

         sudo service postgresql start

-       If it is already running, restart it (so that it loads the client authentication configuration file.)

 Please continue with the [Development installation] or [Production installation] instructions.